AngelaM123/Servlets_JSP-Pages/README.md

 A maven dependency is added in pom.xml: javax.servlet-api. web.xml configuration file is added in WEB-INF folder.
 There are servlets java classes for each model class and servlets for error handling.
+The following maven dependencies are also added: gson, jstl, junit.

 Starting the project